 So you have a killer portfolio, the perfect interview wardrobe and 500+ LinkedIn connections.
 You’re set, right?
 You might be scoring a 11/10 in preparation, however it’s just as important to step into the shoes of the hiree.
 That’s where we come in.
-Webby Connect taps into the mind of Edu Pou, Chief Creative Officer at The Barbarian Group.
+Webby Connect taps into the mind of Edu Pou, Executive Creative Director at Here Be Dragons.
 With almost 20 years as a leading force in the creative industry, Edu shares some insight on the process of hiring the perfect addition to his team.

 Look far and wide

 Sometimes, when you’re about to hire somebody it’s already too late.
 You’re rushed, and you end up looking for a box-ticker that fills the current gap you have in your team.
 Instead, if you define where the agency is headed, and keep an open-door policy, you can identify talent you never thought you would need and that may make a huge positive impact in your culture.

 Go on second dates

 First dates are often awkward, and you basically start to get to know each other.
 That’s why, once the ice is broken, a second interview is essential to move on from introductions and dig deeper into specifics.
 A spec assignment sent after the first meeting is often a great way to assess the problem-solving aptitude of the candidate and to guide the conversation in that crucial second date.